 - Annual report and presentation to DDAC.

-The WaNPRC requires an annual report; this will be included with the Annual Progress Report to the sponsor.
-This will be due in Jan-Feb 2016.
+The WaNPRC requires an annual report.
+This will be due in Jan-Feb 2017.

 Quarterly in-person meetings with an ITHS representative may be requested to track the progress of funded activities.